h3xp/RickDangerousUpdate/README.md

 # Warning

 - It is strongly recommended to actually install the tool rather than just running it.
-- Running the tool without installing it is at your own risk.
+- Running the tool without installing it is at your own risk and is no longer supported.
 - The script has been tested, however we can't give a 100% guarantee that it might not break something on your retropie.
 Therefore, use this at your own risk.